 Yesterday, I had time to talk to one of my elders so I found something about my past, something that I have not known or investigated until today.

 I have written earlier how I am related to some very well-known poets and musicians.
 In the blog post, “Why I Would Not Sell Any Of My Work To Lollywood Or Bollywood“, I wrote that I am related to a famous person who works for Lollywood (Pakistani cinema) and Bollywood (Indian cinema).
-I can’t relate well to these cinemas so I didn’t find much inspiration there except for music; I am learning the guitar and some of their songs have great music.
+I can’t relate well to these cinemas so I didn’t find much inspiration there except for music and lyrics of certain songs; I am learning the guitar and some of their songs have great music.
 Well!
 Good news is that now I have finally received news about someone I can relate to.

 Once I received marriage proposal from a relative of mine.
 I ended up rejecting it because I wasn’t interested in him.
 I wrote about him earlier in blog post “What Kind of Guys I Attract?”
 Yesterday, I found out that his dad was a cousin of famous Pakistani poet “Jameel Malik“.